Skip to main content

 Boxty (Bacstaí)

-A traditional potato pancake made with grated potatoes, flour, and milk or buttermilk.
-It can be served as a savory dish with various toppings or as a sweet treat with jam or honey.
+A traditional potato pancake of grated potato, flour and milk or buttermilk.
+Top it with savoury fillings, or eat it sweet with jam or honey.

 Allergens: